Home and Learn: C# NET Course

 Now open up Windows Explorer (Hold down the Windows key on your keyboard, then press the letter "e").
-Navigate to the folder location above.
+Navigate to the folder location above, or to wherever you saved your work.
 In the image below, we've used Windows Explorer to navigate to the Visual Studio 2017 folder in Documents:

 Double click the Projects folder to see inside of it.
 Your should see a folder called ConsoleApplication1 or ConsoleApp1.
 Double click this folder and you'll see the following:

 So there's another folder called ConsoleApplication1 (or ConoleApp1).
 There are also two files, in earlier editions: one that ends in sln, and one that ends in suo.
 The sln file is the entire solution.
 (In later versions, there is no suo file.)
 Have a look at the Solution Explorer again:

 The one highlighted in blue at the top refers to the sln file.
 The suo file contains information about the Visual Studio environment - whether the plus symbols are expanded in the Solution Explorer, what other files you have open in this project, and a whole host of other settings.
 (If you can't see the suo file click Tools > Folder Option in Windows Explorer.
 In Vista and Windows 7, you may have to click Organise > Layout > Menu Bar first.
 Click the View tab, and select the option for "Show hidden files and folders".)

 Now we have three more folders and three files.
 You can see the bin and obj folders in the Solution Explorer.
 Click ConsoleApplication1 or ConsoleApp1, second from the top.
 Then click the icon for Show all Files, circled in red in the image above:

 The bin and obj folders will appear.
 Click the arrow symbols to see what's inside of these folders.
 You'll see something like this:

 The important one for us is the Debug folder under bin.
 You'll see why it's important in a moment.
 However, it's time to write some code!